omahs/imx-docs/docs/sdk-docs/core-sdk-ts/overview.md

 # Overview

-:::caution The Core TypeScript SDK Interface is currently in beta and is expected to in a stable v1.0 release in the near short term.
+:::caution The Core TypeScript SDK Interface is currently in beta and is expected to be a stable v1.0 release in the near short term.

 Its public interface shouldn't be considered final, and we may need to release breaking changes as we push towards v1.0.
 :::